 A. Toxicological Profile

-The primary target organ for propiconazole toxicity in animals is the liver.
+The primary target organ for propiconazole toxicity in animals is the Start Printed Page 39770liver.
 Increased liver weights were seen in mice after subchronic or chronic oral exposures to propiconazole.
-Liver lesions such as vacuolation of hepatocytes, ballooned liver cells, foci of enlarged hepatocytes, hypertrophy and necrosis are characteristic of propiconazole toxicity in rats and mice.
+Liver lesions, including effects such as vacuolation of hepatocytes, ballooned liver cells, foci of enlarged hepatocytes, hypertrophy and necrosis, are characteristic of propiconazole toxicity in rats and mice.
 Decreased body weight gain was also seen in subchronic, chronic, developmental and reproductive studies in animal studies.
 Dogs appeared to be more sensitive to the localized toxicity of propiconazole as manifested by stomach irritations at 6 mg/kg/day and above.

-Specific information on the studies received and the nature of the adverse effects caused by propiconazole as well as the no-observed-adverse-effect-level (NOAEL) and the lowest-observed-adverse-effect-level (LOAEL) from the toxicity studies can be found at http://www.regulations.gov in the document titled “Propiconazole Human Health Risk Assessment for an Section 3 Registration on Rapeseed Crop Subgroup 20A,” pp. 41-47 in docket ID number EPA-HQ-OPP-2013-0051.
+Specific information on the studies received and the nature of the adverse effects caused by propiconazole as well as the no-observed-adverse-effect-level (NOAEL) and the lowest-observed-adverse-effect-level (LOAEL) from the toxicity studies can be found at http://www.regulations.gov in the document titled “Propiconazole Human Health Risk Assessment for the New Use of Propiconazole on Avocado, along with Conversion to Brassica, leafy greens, subgroup 4-16B, except watercress, Leaf petiole vegetable subgroup 22B, Celtuce, Florence fennel, Swiss chard, and the expansion to Vegetable, root, except sugar beet, subgroup 1B” at pages 15-20 in docket ID number EPA-HQ-OPP-2018-0127.

 B. Toxicological Points of Departure/Levels of Concern

-A summary of the toxicological endpoints for propiconazole used for human risk assessment is discussed in Unit III.B. of the final rule published in the Federal Register of May 11, 2011 (76 FR 27261) (FRL-8873-2).
+A summary of the toxicological endpoints for propiconazole used for human risk assessment is shown in Table 1 of this unit.

 C. Exposure Assessment